aziis98/arnoldi-distribuito/typst-report/main.typ

   ]
 ) <laplacian-strong-scaling-4-loglog>

-From these results we can also see how the performance stabilizes as we increase the node count, at a certain point adding more nodes does not improve as much the performance.
+From these results we can also see how the performance stabilizes as we increase the node count and that at a certain point adding more nodes does not improve as much the performance.

+// #pagebreak()

 === Weak Scaling